oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/create-images-with-wit.md

 weight: 6
 ---

-WKTUI uses the WebLogic Image Tool (WIT) to build container images.
+WKT UI uses the WebLogic Image Tool (WIT) to build container images.
 Each Oracle Fusion Middleware (FMW) Domain Target Location option has its own image requirements.

-- Model-in-Image – This approach puts Java and FMW into one image, which WKTUI calls the primary image, and WDT and the WDT model files into a separate image, known as the auxiliary image.
+- Model-in-Image – This approach puts Java and FMW into one image, which WKT UI calls the primary image, and WDT and the WDT model files into a separate image, known as the auxiliary image.
 In this document, we refer to this as MII with Auxiliary Image.
 - Domain-on-PV – DoPV uses a single image with Java and FMW in it.
 The domain is created on the persistent volume by